tcj2001/bitunix-automated-crypto-trading/README.md

   - `LOSS_AMOUNT`: Maximum loss amount
   - `PROFIT_PERCENTAGE`: Target profit ROI percentage
   - `LOSS_PERCENTAGE`: Maximum loss ROI percentage
+  -  `SL_BREAKEVEN_PERCENTAGE`
+      Percentage of profit to move the stop loss to breakeven, default is 75%
   - `BOT_CONTROLS_TP_SL`: True or False
       if false then take profit and stop loss will be placed by the bot when TP or SL is reached, if true then take profit and stop loss will be placed when the trade is opened
   - `BOT_TRAIL_TP`